Trinity One Anne Steacy Health Science & Society Stream

-The Health Science and Society stream is complemented by the Faculty of Medicine and the Institute for Health Policy, Management and Evaluation and the School for Public Policy and Governance.
+The Anne Steacy Health Science and Society Stream is complemented by the Faculty of Medicine and the Institute for Health Policy, Management and Evaluation and the School for Public Policy and Governance.

-The Health Science and Society stream is composed of two full credits of Trinity One seminars (TRN135Y, TRN235H and TRN236H).
+The Anne Steacy Health Science and Society Stream is composed of two full credits of Trinity One seminars (TRN135Y, TRN235H and TRN236H).
 Students in this stream enrol in TRN135Y in first year and TRN235H and TRN236H in second year.
 The two seminar credits in this stream are offered over two years to give students the option of taking, as part of the typical 5.0 credit load in first year, one full credit in math, chemistry, biology and physics in addition to the first-year Trinity One full credit.

 TRN135Y - Science and Social Choice (One credit)